Want to view the rest of this pertinent conversation? Find the full free video here: Sustainable Packaging TODAY — Full Webinar

 Matt Reynolds: Hello and welcome to today's webinar.
 I'm Matt Reynolds editor of Packaging World Magazine and I'm here with Paul Jenkins, Managing Director of the PackHub.

-Matt Reynolds: Good.
-And that puts a bow on everything that brings us to the conclusion of the webinar all the time that we have.
-Naturally, If you'd like to learn anything more about what we've discussed or like to discuss more with us, visit the websites that you see on your screen right now.
-Use the email addresses to contact Paul or I. That's all the time that we have for today.
+And that brings us to the conclusion of the webinar.
+Naturally.
+If you'd like to learn anything more about what we've discussed or would like to discuss more with us, visit our websites and use the email addresses to contact Paul or I. That's all the time that we have for Sustainability Today.